taberenc/AOG_2022/README.md

 https://github.com/taberenc/AOG_2022

-There, you go to code (green button on the upper right side) and there you pick "download zip file" We've tried to upload all the necessary files in the same folders, order and names.
+There, you go to code (green button on the upper right side) and there you pick "download zip file".
+We've tried to upload all the necessary files in the same folders, order and names.
 We try also that everything works fine.
 If there is any bug (and i guess that will be) tell me.
 Collaboration is wellcome.